lonkecxd/js-stickers_online/README.md

 ![](https://github.com/lonkecxd/pretty-stickers-online/blob/master/display.gif)

-#### The website is slightly different from the display, but they share the most part of the code.
+#### The website is slightly different from the post above, but they share the most part of the code.